nymtech/demo-mixnet-electron-chat/README.md

 **Note: The application was only tested to be building and running on Linux.**

-From the top-level directory, `yarn install --production=false` will download all dependencies required to build the application. `yarn dist` will build a single binary that can be moved around.
+`yarn dist` will build a single binary AppImage that can be moved around.

 If you prefer to run everything locally, `yarn build` will build the application without packaging it.

 ## Running it